kellyr99/Numerical-Methods-Algorithms/LU_factorization/README.md

+# LU factorization

-this program converts a square matrix into upper and lower trianguler matricies using pivoting. a permutatin matrix is also returned in order to keep track of the row switches. the onlty required input in the square matrix.
+This program converts a square matrix into upper and lower trianguler matricies using pivoting.
+A permutation matrix is also returned in order to keep track of the row switches.
+The only required input is the square matrix.